Invention Lesson Plans for Grades K-12

 What is FAILURE?
 No one likes to fail.
 When we fail, does it mean . . .

-Let's look at ways some children have experienced failure . . .
+Let's look at ways some children have experienced FAILURE and MISTAKES:

 Do you think inventors experience failure?
-Let's look at some ways these inventors have used failure to help them Fail Forward:
+Let's look at some ways these inventors have used their mistakes to help them Fail Forward:

 Meet James Dyson holding his invention of the Dyson vacuum cleaner.
 It took him 5,126 attempts to make a vacuum that did not use bags.
 Each time Dyson failed, he learned something to help him to get closer to a working vacuum.
-Inventors learn from failures and make adjustments.
+Inventors learn from failures and mistakes in order to make their invention.

 If we are afraid to make mistakes, then we will never really create anything new or exciting.
 Our world needs risk-takers who are brave enough to . . .